DominickSantaMaria/MyHostFrontEndApplication/README.md

 1. Pushing updated CSS table layout for admin view.
 No functionality yet.
 Plan to work on client/host requests.

 30 Nov 2021
-1. Sorry for lateness ;n; updated tableMap.html to have provided string parsing functions when sockets implemented.
+Sorry for lateness ;n; updated tableMap.html to have provided string parsing functions when sockets implemented.
 Two functions for either each string or one entire string.

+01 Dec 2021
+Added functions for string parsing on tableTemplate.html to parse replies from the server.
+Functions will take replies that the client requests (how many groups in queue) and display a wait time and number of groups ahead of you in queue for a specific table

 -----------------------------------------------
 # Completed Steps: